ros-drivers/usb_cam/README.md

 ### Install the Promove GUI information.
 Now install IMU software to work with the Intertia Technology devices:

+There are two ways to do this: for the quick:

+ 	$ sudo dpkg -i promovegui_1.26+svn1003-1_all.deb

+of a longer but more robust way:

 Edit the apt file to add a debian package:

     $sudo vi /etc/apt/sources.list